ry05/couReco/README.md

 Exploring courses on Coursera

 ## About the Project
-CouReco is a minimalistic system built to help learners navigate through the courses on Coursera, aided by a data-driven strategy.
-A learner could visualize different features provided in the dataset or interact with this app to find suitable courses to take.
-CouReco also can help identify suitable courses for a learner based on their learning preferences.
+CouReco is a minimalistic system built on the idea to help learners navigate through the courses on Coursera, aided by a data-driven strategy.
+Currently, CouReco only performs the task of identifying the most similar and most dissimilar courses to a selected course that is chosen by the learner from a pool of courses relevant to the skills the learner is interested in.

+NOTE: This is a personal project initiated with the author's requirement for an end-to-end data science project that could help learn the skills of creating a dataset through web scraping, deploying a web-app via [Streamlit](https://www.streamlit.io/) and a basic primer into content-based recommendation systems.
+Though this tool makes reasonable recommendations as of now, it is far from being "intelligent".
+However, you could download this repo and work on it and make it "smarter"! :smile:

 ## Dataset Used
 For the purpose of building CouReco, data from Coursera was scraped using the requests and beautifulsoup4 libraries.
 The ```scraper.py``` file contains code for scraping data from [https://www.coursera.org/courses](https://www.coursera.org/courses) and generates [coursera-courses-overview.csv](https://github.com/ry05/couReco/blob/master/data/coursera-courses-overview.csv).
 The ```course_scraper.py``` file contains code to scrape details of each individual course and the output is [coursera-individual-courses.csv](https://github.com/ry05/couReco/blob/master/data/coursera-individual-courses.csv).